-It’s a 26-seater minibus which seemed crowded at first and I thought, “well, this is going to be a long ride.”
-But once we pulled out of the station I was able to change from my assigned seat to the back row of the bus and spread out to get a little writing done along the way.
+It’s a 26-seater minibus which seems crowded at first and I think, “well, this is going to be a long ride.”
+But once we pull out of the station I’m able to change from my assigned seat to the back row of the bus and spread out a bit.

-Fifteen minutes into our drive, a “flight attendant” type person suddenly appeared in the aisle handing out bottles of water.
-I hadn’t even noticed him on the bus before we left!
+Fifteen minutes into our drive, a “flight attendant” type person suddenly appears in the aisle handing out bottles of water.
+I didn’t even notice him on the bus before we left!

-We arrived at the bus station in Selcuk right on time at 1:30pm and I figured while I was there I should try to find the train station to get my train ticket booked to Pammukale for the next day.
-I’d found a train schedule online but wasn’t sure how crowded the trains usually were so I thought it might be best to book a day ahead just to be safe.
+We arrive at the bus station in Selcuk right on time at 1:30pm.
+I figure while I’m here I should try to find the train station and get my train ticket booked to Pammukale for tomorrow.

 Where to Stay in Selcuk

-When I check into the Hotel Bella, they assured me there was no need to book train tickets ahead of time so I scratched that from the plan and put my focus squarely on getting the most out of my afternoon at Ephesus.
+When I check into the Hotel Bella, they assure me there’s no need to book train tickets ahead of time.
+So I happily scratch that from the plan and put my focus squarely on getting the most out of my afternoon at Ephesus.

 Legend has it that if you see a stork on your first visit to Turkey you will live in peace and happiness for the rest of your life.
-Since I’ve technically visited Turkey once before (on RTW #3), I wonder if a first visit to Selcuk still counts?
+Since I technically visited Turkey once before (on Round the World #3), I wonder if a first visit to Selcuk still counts?

-He provides me with a free guide book that I could take with me to Ephesus to do a self-guided tour (my favorite way to see sights like this one).
-He was taking some other guests over to the entrance at 2:30pm, about 45 minutes from now, and asked if I would like to ride over with them.
+He provides me with a free guide book that I can take with me to Ephesus to do a self-guided tour (my favorite way to see sights like this one).
+He’s taking some other guests over to the entrance at 2:30pm, about 45 minutes from now, and asks if I would like to ride over with them.

-Honestly, this couldn’t have been any easier.
+Honestly, this couldn’t be any easier!

 A little history on Ephesus…

 Built in the 10th century BC, the ancient Greek city of Ephesus was one of the twelve cities of the Ionian League.
 But most of its fame is owed to its role in Christian history.

 Based on the Apostle John’s presence in the city, it is also speculated that the Virgin Mary spent her final days in Ephesus since Jesus instructed John to take care of Mary after his death.
 The House of the Virgin Mary sits just outside the ruins of Ephesus and is a popular place for Catholic pilgrimages.

-During its heyday, Ephesus was most famous for the Temple of Artemis, one of the “Seven Wonders of the Ancient World,” which was completely destroyed in 268AD leaving just one inconspicuous column remaining.
+During its heyday, Ephesus was most famous for the Temple of Artemis, one of the “Seven Wonders of the Ancient World.”
+The temple was completely destroyed in 268AD leaving just one inconspicuous column remaining.

 The Library of Celsus was built in 125AD in memory of Tiberius Julius Celsus Polemaeanus, an ancient Greek who was governor of Roman Asia during the Roman Empire.
 Celsus paid for the entire construction from his own wealth and he is buried in a sarcophagus beneath it.

 The impressive theater is believed to be the largest outdoor theater in the ancient world.
-The theater could seat 25,000 people and hosted a variety of events including concerts, plays, political and religious discussions and even gladiator fights.
+The theater could once seat 25,000 people.
+It hosted a variety of events including concerts, plays, political and religious discussions and even gladiator fights.

-I had worried that I’d need the whole day to see Ephesus since it’s such a huge site.
-But as it turned out, the three hours allowed between drop-off and pick-up times by the hotel was just perfect for me.
+I worried that I’d need the whole day to see Ephesus since it’s such a huge site.
+But as it turns out, the three hours allowed between drop-off and pick-up times by the hotel are just perfect for me.

-That night I had dinner at the Hotel Bella’s rooftop restaurant both to enjoy the view and to spy on the storks a bit more, they were so fun to watch!
+That night I have dinner at the Hotel Bella’s rooftop restaurant.
+Both to enjoy the view and to spy on the storks a bit more, they are so fun to watch!